AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 **55. What is the purpose of the `git blame` command?**

 "`git blame` is a command used to show the line-by-line history of a file, identifying who last modified each line and when.
 It helps track down the origin of specific changes or bugs in the code by displaying the commit hash, author, and timestamp for each line.
 For example, if you're working on a file and want to know who introduced a specific change, you can run `git blame <file-path>`.
 This will show you the commit and author responsible for each line of the file, making it useful for code review or debugging."

 ---

-Here are the answers to your next set of Git-related questions:

----